hughbrien/frontend/README.md

 Frontend in Python

 - Ensure you are access to the appropriate docker runtime
-- You also need to access to a Repository Updates
+- You also need the following
-- Update for Ben
+- Cluster Authentication
+- Read / Write Access to the  Repository
+- Read / Write Git Repository

 ## Changes in Komodor